stelligent/stelligent-u/15-Kubernetes/README.md

   - If you want to configure EKS access for another IAM user you will need to use this [guide](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).

-**You may need to specify availability zones in the `cluster.yaml` file if you experience an error like the one below:**
+**You may need to specify a different region or individual availability zones in the `cluster.yaml` file if you experience an error like the one below:**

 > Cannot create cluster 'test-cluster' because us-east-1e, the targeted availability